paulhegedus/OFPE/README.md

 predicting outcomes of various management scenarios.

 This package contains tools for the OFPE data workflow.
-The OFPE data framework consists of the creation of a database to store field specific information, and a data cycle that is repeated on an annual scale.
+The OFPE data framework consists of the management of a database to store field specific information, and a data cycle that is repeated on an annual scale.
 The cycle begins by importing data collected on-farms or from remotely-sensed sources to the database, then aggregating all covariate data to the yield and protein datasets, analysis and simulation of ecological and economic outcomes, and generation of input prescriptions